 Editor’s Note: The following interview was conducted by Andrea Peek at the recent Austin Film Festival.
 THE DANCING DOGS OF DOMBROVA is currently screening at the Whistler Film Festival.

-I caught fellow Canadians Zach Bernbaum (director) and Katherine Fogler (lead actor, Sarah) in the Driskill Bar at the Oscar-contending Austin Film Festival for a fun-filled interview.
+I caught fellow Canadians Zack Bernbaum (director) and Katherine Fogler (lead actor, Sarah) in the Driskill Bar at the Oscar-contending Austin Film Festival for a fun-filled interview.
 What follows is the inspiration for the story and many aspects of the creative process.
 In summary, THE DANCING DOGS OF DOMBROVA is an absurdist drama that follows an estranged sister Sarah and brother Aaron as they travel to Poland at the request of their dying grandmother to retrieve an item from her past.

 What’s the film about?
 What message does this movie communicate to the world?
 What does it say about family?

-Zach Bernbaum: The film is about an estranged sister brother who travel to Poland at the request of their dying grandmother to bring back the remains of her favourite dog from the 1930s.
+Zack Bernbaum: The film is about an estranged sister brother who travel to Poland at the request of their dying grandmother to bring back the remains of her favourite dog from the 1930s.
 For me, its inspired by my grandmother, by my bubbie, and her story and her history There is a lot of truth in the movie, the characters grandmother is my grandmother, there are things that resonated with me story wise.

 Thematically though, it’s about family but more importantly, in a broader sense, it’s about recovery and re-connection.